mahoney1/docs/commercialpaper-query-tutorial.md

 OK - lets move on to getting this new contract functionality, out on the blockchain to replace the older smart contract edition!

 ## Step 3.
-Upgrade our Smart Contract version using IBP VSCode Extension, Instantiate new version
+Upgrade our Smart Contract version using IBP VSCode Extension

 1. We now need to add some changes to the `package.json` file  ie change the version in preparation for the contract upgrade.
 Click on the `package.json` file in Explorer, and: